chenzhiyuanding/czy.GitHub.io/index.md

 ## CONCLUSION

 In this paper, we focus on solving the problem of home pregnancy monitoring and management of pregnant women.
-The IFAM model we proposed introduces the hed and crnn framework, and uses deep learning and opencv technology to fuse multimodal data to obtain more fusion information, to predict the ovulation date and menstrual period of pregnant women, to improve the success rate of women's
+The iFAM model we proposed introduces the hed and crnn framework, and uses deep learning and opencv technology to fuse multimodal data to obtain more fusion information, to predict the ovulation date and menstrual period of pregnant women, to improve the success rate of women's